-A. Lying.
 Lying means knowingly misrepresenting or knowingly failing to disclose a material fact that a reasonable person would consider relevant under the circumstances.
 Examples of lying include, but are not limited to, the following:

 - Admission.
 Misrepresenting or failing to disclose facts relevant to admission to the School;

 - Class Attendance.
 Misrepresenting or failing to disclose facts relevant to class attendance;